All CooperRiis at Asheville residents are safe at The Farm. For more updates, see our Facebook page.

 Exactly how can CBT help with ADHD?

 The core of CBT, a modality practiced by most clinicians at CooperRiis, is to identify unhelpful thinking patterns and behaviors that impair one’s quality of life.
-Then to use collaborative problem-solving between client and therapist to interrupt and divert them into coping tools.
+Then, collaborative problem-solving between client and therapist should be used to interrupt and divert them into coping tools.
 While psychoeducation may also play a role in the treatment of ADHD, the goals of CBT tend to involve developing effective interventions for presenting problems, rather than examining their origins. ( https://www.apa.org/ptsd-guideline/patients-and-families/cognitive-behavioral ) For ADHD, this may involve new strategies for dealing with distractibility, procrastination, and organization or planning.
 CBT in ADHD treatment may also incorporate thought ‘restructuring’ as a way to help people overcome self-defeating and/or more realistic narratives related to ADHD– whether that involves overestimating one’s ability to keep track of time without help, or self-defeating beliefs about one’s inability to succeed in school or at work (Description and Demonstration of CBT for ADHD in Adults).

 What about other treatements?